normhal/CheapYellowController/README.md

 # Getting Started - What You'll Need

-Before we get started, it'll be of some interest that compiling, building and getting to the point of actually using the Controller can take only quite a few steps and a fair bit of time.
-I have found simply compiling the sketch on a Windows system can take anywhere around 20 minutes!
+Before we get started, it'll be of some interest that compiling, building and getting to the point of actually using the Controller can take quite a few steps and a fair bit of time.
+I have found simply compiling the sketch on a Windows system can take anywhere up to 20 minutes!
 This can be pretty frustrating when a simple setting in the "tools" section was omitted or forgotten.
 For this reason, I have switched to developing and compiling on an uBuntu Linux system - compile times around 2 minutes, and only a few seconds for repeat compiles.

-To help get around this problem, as a development team we have started using a batch file with pre-compiled binaries to load both the sketch and LittleFS files.
+To help get around this problem, as a development team we have started using a batch file system with pre-compiled binaries to load both the sketch and LittleFS files.
 The complete process takes a matter of seconds and your display is ready for use.
-If you'd like to try this method, open the "Flashing" folder in this repository, where you will find a collection of batch files - one for each supported display variant.
+If you'd like to try this method, open the "Flashing" folder in the "Main" branch of this repository, where you will find a collection of batch files - one for each supported display variant.

 Note that 2 executable files are required - esptool.exe and mklittlefs.exe.
 You can find both of these executables on your system (if you program ESP32 products:-)) but for your convenience I have stored both in the "Flashing" folder.
-I'm not sure of the restictions regarding distributing these executables - I don't have specific permission, so download on your own cogniscence:-)
+I'm not sure of the restictions regarding distributing these executables so have not included them in the batch file folders.
+You will need to locate and place them in the folder which contains the Batch file before running it.

+After successfully running the batch files, the Controller should be ready for use and your own customization - no mess, no fuss:-)

+The nexts few points apply for those who wish to "roll-their own" or simply experiment.
+All source files for both the Arduino sketch and any of the supported Display boards can be found in the "Master" branch.
+In addition to these, you'll need:-

 1. A Display with integrated ESP32
     - This is a design preference, and not a restriction - I'd like to see a Rasberry Pi Pico W based configuration